AsianKoala/koawalib/README.md

 ## koawalib
-koawalib is a general purpose FTC library written in Kotlin.
-Shoutout to [wpilib](https://github.com/wpilibsuite/allwpilib) for inspiration.
+koawalib is a general purpose FTC library written in Kotlin, inspired by [@wpilib](https://github.com/wpilibsuite/allwpilib)

 ## Installation
 - Add the following lines before the ```dependencies``` block in ```/TeamCode/build.gradle```